Lesmanaadhew/Covid_19_Portfolio_Project/README.md

 ```

 ### Data exploration
 There are some queries that is used to analyze the data based on the questions asked in the introduction.
+These following queries are highlighted in here because they answered the questions.
+But there are more data exploration queries from the basic to the advanced queries with a purpose to mimic the real world application.
+Those complete data exploration queries can be accessed in [here](https://github.com/Lesmanaadhew/Covid_19_Portfolio_Project/tree/main/3_sql_queries)

 #### 1. cases
 For the first data exploration of this table, I analyzed total cases by country using the following query:
  ```